-Screening of Nuremberg: Its Lessons for Today with Sandra Schulberg
+Screening of Nuremberg: Its Lesson for Today with Sandra Schulberg

 4:00 PM-6:00 PM, Anheuser-Busch Hall, Room 309, Trial Courtroom

-Panel discussion with Producer Sandra Schulberg, and Professors Elizabeth Borgwardt, Larry May, and Leila Sadat at 5:30 immediately following film screening.
+Panel discussion with Sandra Schulberg, producer of the restoration & daughter of the director, Stuart Schulberg, and Professors Elizabeth Borgwardt, Larry May, and Leila Sadat at 5:30 immediately following film screening.

 The IMT at Nuremberg: A Lasting Legacy for the Future (International Humanitarian Law Dialogs)